AbdurRahim92/data-engineering-portfolio/project2-building-dimensional-data-warehouse/README.md

 ## Description

-This project focuses on building a near real-time sales gadget projection system utilizing a comprehensive AWS stack.
-The primary goal is to create a scalable and efficient pipeline that processes sales data in real-time, providing instant insights and projections.
-The project leverages various AWS services to achieve this, ensuring data is ingested, processed, stored, and analyzed seamlessly.
+This project focus on building a data warehouse using Kimball methodology.
+End to end step will be using to come out with data warehouse.